ooaklee/ghatd/README.md

 # GHAT(D)

-GHAT(D) is an open-source, opinionated, free, full-stack web application framework based on the Go programming language.
-Its name is an acronym that stands for Go, HTMX, Alpine.js, Tailwind, and DaisyUI (which is optional).
-The aim is to make GHAT(D) a good foundation for creating highly portable, scalable, and performant full-stack projects.
-Only need a backend? landing page? (or blog (coming soon))?
-Don't worry, you can use still use the GHAT(D) framework.
+GHAT(D) is an open-source, opinionated, and free full-stack web application framework based on the Go programming language.
+Its name is an acronym that stands for Go, HTMX, Alpine.js, Tailwind, and DaisyUI, which originally formed the foundational stack.
+Over time, for improved usability, it has also been extended to support most Vite-compatible frameworks (tested with Vue).
+The aim is to make GHAT(D) a solid foundation for creating highly portable, scalable, and performant full-stack projects.
+Whether you need just a backend, a landing page, or even a blog (coming soon), you can still utilise the GHAT(D) framework.

 We recognise that everyone has unique needs, and ideally their solutions should not start with a messy foundation that requires cleaning up before building.
 To reduce cognitive load and make preparation easier, we have introduced "builder blocks" which we call `Details`.
 A `Detail` is an independent application that can function both within the GHAT(D) framework and on their own.
 At present, we only support `api` and `web` typed `Details`.